subhashadhikari057/schoolmanagementsystem/backend/docs/COMPREHENSIVE_FEE_MANAGEMENT_API.md

 ---

 _This API reference covers all currently implemented and working endpoints in the Fee Management System.
-The system provides comprehensive functionality for managing fee structures, scholarships, charges, and fee calculations._
+The system provides comprehensive functionality for managing fee structures, scholarships, charges, and fee calculations.
+The frontend integration section documents the proper authentication flow and service patterns implemented for seamless UI/API interaction._